SamuEDL/Tools_SGIN_X10/README.md

 Firmware compatible
 - Teclast M40 Pro M1A2 (NO TOUCH)
 - Teclast M40 Pro M1A1
-- Teclast M40 Pro Z3A1
+- Teclast M40 Pro Z3A1 (NO WORKING)
 - Teclast M40 Pro Z3A2